berkeley-scf/r-bootcamp-fall-2021/README.md

 ## Course Discussion and Questions

-Please ask questions both during the presentations and during the breakout sessions, either directly of the circulating bootcamp staff or using either:
+Please ask questions both during the presentations and during the breakout sessions.

-- The [online discussion forum on Piazza](https://piazza.com/berkeley/fall2021/rbootcampfall2021) at any time during the week of August 16 (though questions will be primarily answered during the event hours).
+- Questions from those attending in person can be asked to the presenter or to the circulating bootcamp assistants.
-- (possibly) The [Zoom virtual front desk](https://dlab.berkeley.edu/frontdesk) for virtual 'in-person' help during the hours of the event.
+- The [online discussion forum on Piazza](https://piazza.com/berkeley/fall2021/rbootcampfall2021) for discussion and answering questions during (and before) the bootcamp.

-In general, please use the Piazza discussion board for questions during the bootcamp or if you have software installation problems or logistical questions before the bootcamp.
+- The [Zoom virtual front desk](https://dlab.berkeley.edu/frontdesk) for virtual 'in-person' help during the hours of the event.
+This is intended primarily for virtual participants.

 If you need to contact us directly with an administrative question you can email r-bootcamp@lists.berkeley.edu.